 Don’t worry if you don’t have all of this information, we can work with you to identify the most important details to increase the likelihood of finding a will.

 We prefer this information to be provided via the online booking form.
 This means we can copy it straight into our channels which minimizes the chance of any details being wrong.

 If attaching your request, or the information you’re providing to an email please use a word document rather than a PDF.

 [Name of deceased]

 Would any lawyer holding a will for the above-named, late of [town or address], [occupation], born on [date of birth] who died on [date of death], please contact [lawyer’s name]:

 Phone: [phone number]

-Will notices are uploaded on our website on Thursday around midday in preparation inclusion in LawPoints being sent in the evening.
+Will notices are uploaded on our website in preparation for inclusion in LawPoints being sent on Thursday evening.
 Deadline to receive request is Wednesday 4pm for lawyers and Tuesday 4pm for members of the public.

 The law firm, lawyer or individual who places the notice will be the main contact for any inquiries.
 The Law Society doesn’t manage responses to will notices.